 Type of Funding

 The University of Oxford offers a number of Reach Oxford Scholarships to students from low-income countries who, for political or financial reasons, or because suitable educational facilities do not exist, cannot study for a degree in their own countries.
-The undergraduate scholarships for studies commencing AY 2018 are for studies in all subjects except medicine.
+The undergraduate scholarships for students commencing studies in AY 2020 are for studies in all subjects except medicine.

 The scholarships cover university fees and college fees, a grant for living expenses and 1 return air fare per year.
 Scholarships will be given for the entire study period of 3 or 4 years, depending on course length.
 Two to 3 scholarships will be awarded.

-Applications for admission into the undergraduate study programmes must have been done online through UCAS by 15 October 2017.
-Applications for scholarships are to be submitted by 16 February 2018.
+Applications for admission into the undergraduate study programmes must be done online through UCAS by 15 October 2019.
+Applications for scholarships are to be submitted by 12 February 2020.